meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

     ##  [1] 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10 10
     ## [24] 10 10 10 10 10 10 10

-Since detection records only include non-zero events, we'll need to convert the number of detections to include zeros for all transmitters
+Since detection records only include non-zero events, we'll need to convert the number of detections to include zeros for all transmitters that did not detect the tag during that time period.

 ``` r
 ## Starting with the test tag data